tykeal/homeassistant-rental-control/README.md

 -   Ingests ICS calendars from any HTTPS source as long as it's a text/calendar file
+-   Configurable refresh rate from as often as possible to once per day (default every 2 minutes)
 -   Define checkin/checkout times which will be added to all calendar entries
 -   Ability to ignore 'Blocked' and 'Not available' events
 -   Creates a customizable number of event sensors that are the current and